Contact Us

 Sustainable, Low-Maintenance Deck Material

-Today’s property owners want their decks to look good and offer sustainability.
-At Duncan Seawall, Dock & Boat Lift we are knowledgeable and experienced in every area of private and commercial dock and deck construction.
-We know which deck materials offer the best quality and maintenance for your specific project.
+Today’s property owners want decks that look good while offering durability and sustainability.
+At Duncan Seawall, Dock & Boat Lift we are experienced in all areas of dock and deck construction and understand which materials offer the best long-term performance.

 That’s why we often recommend Trex® decking.
 With a 25-year guarantee, it’s the best choice for responsible boaters who want to spend more time on the water than maintaining their decks.
 It’s made of 95% recycled wood, sawdust, and plastic and offers a wide variety of beautiful colors that can enhance your exterior or become a focal point for your waterfront property.